genderkit/genderkit/_articles/packing.md

 - [Transthetics](https://transthetics.com/)
 - [ReelMagik](https://www.reelmagik.com/)
 - [GenderCat](https://gendercat.com/)

 You may also need something to hold the packer in place:

 - *tight/sports underwear:* wearing tight underwear or multiple layers of underwear can often be enough to hold the packer in place.
 - *packer pouches:* also known as "cock socks", these are fabric pouches with Velcro on one side that attach to the inside of your underwear.
 - *packer harnesses/straps:* a strap that goes around your hips which attaches to the packer to hold it in place.
-- *boxer harnesses:* boxer shorts with a built in ring that the packer fits through to hold it in place.
+- *boxer harnesses:* boxer shorts with a built in ring or pouch that the packer fits in to hold it in place.
+[Spectrum Outfitters](https://spectrumoutfitters.co.uk/pages/3-in-1-spectrum-boxer) offer boxer shorts with this feature.
 - *DIY options:* such as modifying an existing pair of underwear by stitching in a pocket.

 Packers come in different sizes.
 Bear in mind that penises get bigger during arousal, so don't try and order a packer that has the length of an erect penis unless you want to look like you are in a permanent state of arousal.